Theophilus (biblical)

-Theophilus (Greek: Θεόφιλος) is the name or honorary title of the person to whom the Gospel of Luke and the Acts of the Apostles are addressed (Luke 1:3, Acts 1:1).
+Theophilus (Greek: Θεόφιλος) is the name or honorific title of the person to whom the Gospel of Luke and the Acts of the Apostles are addressed (Luke 1:3, Acts 1:1).
 It is thought that both works are by the same author, and often argued that the two were originally a single unified work.
 Both were written in a refined Koine Greek, and the name Θεόφιλος (Theophilos), as it appears therein, means friend of God, (be)loved by God, or loving God in Greek.
 Theophilus's identity is unknown, with several conjectures and traditions around an identity.
 In English, Theophilus is also written "Theophilos", both a common name and an honorary title among the learned (academic) Romans and Jews of the era.
 Theophilus' life coincided with the writing of Luke and the author of the Acts.

 Identity

 Coptic view

 Coptic tradition asserts that Theophilus was a person and not an honorary title.
 The Coptic Church claims that the person was a Jew of Alexandria.
 Similarly, John Wesley in his Notes on the New Testament recorded that Theophilus was "a person of eminent quality at Alexandria", based on what he understood to be the tradition 'of the ancients'.